OTAINFO/Downloads/predictor_models/README.md

 }

 int predict(predictor_reply *preply){
 // This is the sequence.
-The application need to load realtime values in its respective vairables
+The application needs to load realtime values in its respective vairables using native functions.
 //["battery_level","heap_largest_free_block", "free_heap_size", "wifi_rssi", "cpu_temperature", "is_charging" ]

 //make functions using native library to load these 6 variables.